 If that hasn't happened yet -- if you have not really, truly had those feelings -- then give yourself some more time before considering dating (and notice I say dating, not sexual experimenting): for your sake, for the sake of whoever that other person might be.

 I hear that you're feeling lonely and rejected, and of course that absolutely sucks.
 Adolescence is often a really lonely time, and all the more so when your love life isn't going as you'd like it to, moving along as fast as you'd like or you just feel like a loser at love so far.
 It can also be easy, when we're feeling like that, to figure that being with anyone who will have us is better than being alone, but that doesn't usually work out as better for anyone.
 Being lonely in a relationship feels a lot worse than being lonely when you're actually alone.
 I know it's tough, but do try and be patient, and be sure that you're seeing possible relationships as something more than being validated or a balm for being lonely.
-In time, someone who you have feelings for -- whether their gender may be -- is going to have mutually shared feelings for you and return them.
+In time, someone who you have feelings for -- whatever their gender may be -- is going to have mutually shared feelings for you and return them.
 It'll happen, it just can tend to take a while sometimes.

 Here are some extra links to help you think through all this:

 - The Bees and...the Bees: A Homosexuality and Bisexuality Primer